Molecular-Biophysics-Database/mbdb-docs/pages/record-workflows/deletion.md

 ## Deleting unpublished records

-Unpublished records can always be deleted and doesn't and it does not require acceptance.
+Unpublished records can always be deleted and it does not require acceptance.
 By unpublished records, records in the following state are meant:

 * draft
 * submitted
 * accepted

-Note that once the a draft record has been deleted, MBDB has no way of recovering it!
+Note that once a draft record has been deleted, MBDB has no way of recovering it!

 ## Retracting published records

-In order to be able to mint DOIs and persistent identifiers in general, it's crucial that they are just that, persistent.
+In order to be able to mint DOIs and persistent identifiers in general, it is crucial that they are just that, persistent.

 The need of persistence comes from the fact that as soon as the record is